Nephyrin/WorldGenerationControl/README.markdown

 chunk is 16 blocks, so -10,-10 in chunk coordinates is about -160,-160 in in-game coordinates

+For circles:

+> /forcegencircle Radius [WorldName xCenter zCenter] [maxLoadedChunks]

+The world and coordinates are optional if you are a player (not the console).
+It will default to your current/world position.

 The maxLoadedChunks argument controls the maximum number of chunks that should be tolerated in ram until the plugin stops generating and waits for some to unload.
 It defaults to the number of chunks loaded when generation starts + 800.